For Parents

 Focus Score

 Was your child actually studying, or switching tabs?
-Our integrity monitor watches the exam window and rates focus on a clear scale, with a class comparison alongside.
+Our integrity monitor watches the exam window and rates focus on a clear scale.

 Average Time per Exam

-How long your child takes per exam, against their class average — useful for spotting both rushing and overthinking.
+How long your child takes per exam — useful for spotting both rushing and overthinking.
+A class comparison joins once your child’s year-level cohort is large enough.

 Ranking

-Class, regional, and global ranking — calculated from first-attempt scores only, with a seven-day delay on practice attempts.
+Class, regional, and global ranking — calculated from official first-attempt scores only.
+Ranking activates once at least three learners in your child’s year have taken the same official exam, which begins from Saturday 8 August.
 The leaderboard rewards genuine performance, not retake farming.

 Subject-by-Subject Mastery